-Since the pandemic began, the average workday has been drastically different; chats by the water cooler have turned into pings on Google Hangouts, and team events have turned into Zoom parties from home.
-Now, we interact on a virtual plane, only ever speaking to each other on chats, video calls, and over the phone.
+Since the pandemic began, the average workday has been drastically different; chats by the water cooler and coffee breaks have turned into pings on Slack and Google Hangouts, and team meetings and events have turned into Zoom parties and virtual happy hours.
+Now, we interact on a virtual plane, only ever speaking to each other on instant messaging, video calls, and over the phone.
 And even when we’re logged on, are we fully logged in?
 Let’s take a look.

 At the beginning of the United States’ COVID journey, two weeks out of the office seemed like a nice break from the norm and for a good reason.
 We were all worried about our safety in the unknown, and who didn’t need a good change of scenery?

 The novelty of the remote world wore off quickly when summer finally arrived and it seemed that work from home was truly here to stay.
 For how long, we didn’t (and still don’t really) know.
-This meant that all of our meetings moved online; all company communications went to email and chats; all events, in-person interaction, and happy hours were suspended; and our office merged with our home space to create what feels like one neverending workday.
+This meant that all of our meetings moved The novelty of the remote world wore off quickly when summer finally arrived, and it seemed that work from home workspace was truly here to stay.
+For how long, we didn’t (and still don’t really) know.
+This meant that all of our meetings moved online; all company communications check-ins went to email and chats; all events, in-person interaction, and happy hours were suspended; and our office merged with our home space to create what feels like one never-ending workday.
 In fact, remote offices have led to a 2.5-hour increase in work hours since the start of the pandemic.
 Not having a clear distinction between work and home is becoming detrimental to employees because it feels like work is constant rather than a daytime task.